 This cinnamon cream cheese frosting is tangy and creamy yet just the right consistency for piping onto cupcakes and decorating cakes.
-With just 4 ingredients, it’s the perfect topping for your favorite fall dessert like carrot cake, spice cake or pumpkin cupcakes.
+The recipe combines butter and cream cheese with ground cinnamon.
+With just 5 ingredients, it’s the perfect topping for your favorite fall dessert like carrot cake, spice cake or pumpkin cupcakes.

 Unsalted butter – Just like the cream cheese, the butter needs to be at room temp and ideally the same temp as the cream cheese.
 This assures that they will combine without turning lumpy.

 Powdered sugar – To sift or not to sift?
 I rarely sift my powdered sugar when making frosting.
 I use store brand and name brand powdered sugars with equally good results.
-This is partly because I live in a very dry climate and keep it in a sealed plastic container (and sifting powdered sugar is my least favorite kitchen task).
+This is partly because I live in a very dry climate and keep it in a sealed plastic container.
+And to be honest, sifting powdered sugar is my least favorite kitchen task.
 If you think your powdered sugar may be lumpy or you live in a damp climate, sift.
 Be sure to measure before sifting.